MatthewRalston/kmerdb/README.md

 More on the flip-side of this file.
 Literally.
 And figuratively.
 It's so complex with technology these days.

+Also thank you to patelvivek (github/viensio) for the Github forking ribbon on the kdb website.

 <!--
 Thanks to my former mentors BC, MR, IN, CR, and my newer bosses PJ and KL.
 Thanks to the Pap lab for the first dataset that I continue to use.